Bugholes! What to do? Well – it depends on you; what do...

 When tables are pre-assembled – site work by the client is significantly reduced

-Basic steps for the site prep are the same – dig a hole and fill the base of the hole with gravel or 3/4″ crush material.
+The basic steps for the site prepare the same – dig a hole and fill the base of the hole with gravel or 3/4″ crush material.

 Building a form and pouring concrete takes resources – money and labour that can be better used elsewhere.